-The capital of Estonia, Tallinn, is home to one of the best preserved medieval towns in Europe.
-Tallinn's Old Town, the historic center on the hill of Toompea features architecture constructed mainly from the 15th to 17th century.
-Notable sites are the Alexander Nevsky Cathedral, a grand Russian Orthodox church, and St. Mary's Cathedral, which is the city's oldest, from 1229.
+The capital of Estonia, Tallinn, is one of the must-visit places for the medieval charm it exudes.
+Tallinn's Old Town, the historic center on the hill of Toompea, features architecture constructed mainly from the 15th to 17th century.
+Notable sites are the Alexander Nevsky Cathedral, a grand Russian Orthodox church, and St. Mary's Cathedral, which is the city's oldest (1229 A.D.).
 The city is home to markets, museums, and palaces.

-Estonia also has several popular resort destinations, including the towns of Haapsalu and Parnu.
-Other outdoor recreational opportunities can be found at the several national parks in Estonia, like Soomaa National Park, Vilsandi National Park, and Matsalu National Park.
-The country's two main islands have plenty to offer visitors, with Saaremaa being home to the Kuressaare Castle, the Kaali meteorite craters, and lakes and forests, while Hiiumaa features historic sites, ruins, a lighthouse, and the Suuremoisa castle.
+Estonia has several popular resort destinations including the towns of Haapsalu and Parnu.
+The adventure lovers can head to the national parks like Soomaa National Park, Vilsandi National Park, and Matsalu National Park.
+The country's two main islands have plenty to offer with Saaremaa being home to the Kuressaare Castle, the Kaali meteorite craters, and lakes and forests.
+Hiiumaa, which is the second largest island in Estonia, has historic sites, a lighthouse, and the Suuremõisa castle.

-The main international airport in Estonia is in the capital, Tallinn's Lennart Meri Tallinn Airport, which is a major hub of the Baltic region.
-Other important airports, Tartu Airport and Kuressaare Airport are great for domestic flights with some regional service.
-Trains are available from Moscow as well as some domestic destinations, including between Tallinn and Tartu.
-The bus system is more extensive, however, offering service to most cities in the country, as well as connections to Saint Petersburg, Warsaw, and several other regional destinations.
+The main international airport in Estonia is the Lennart Meri Tallinn Airport.
+It is a major transport hub of the Baltic region.
+Other important airports, Tartu Airport and Kuressaare Airport, are great for domestic flights with some regional service.
+Trains are available from Moscow as well as some domestic destinations between Tallinn and Tartu.
+The bus system is more extensive, offering connectivity to most cities in the country, as well as connections to Saint Petersburg, Warsaw, and several other cities in the neighboring countries.
 The roads in Estonia are well networked and of varying quality and upkeep, but the major routes are fine.
 Ferries are available from Sweden, Finland, and Germany, and smaller boats can be chartered between mainland Estonia and its islands.